amosfullstack/quartz/content/index.md

 - <span style="color:rgb(0, 176, 80)">Share new study materials</span> that could help others.

 > [!Tip]
-> Materials should be well typed and Accurate in <span style="color:rgb(255, 255, 0)">word format or .txt</span>, we do not accept copied and paste<span style="color:rgb(255, 148, 148)"> AI gibrish</span>.
+> Materials should be well typed and Accurate in <span style="color:rgb(255, 255, 0)">.docx</span> or <span style="color:rgb(255, 255, 0)">.txt </span>format.
 The content should be authentic ie: Created by human.
 AI is just an assistant.

 Every contribution makes this space more valuable for all of us.

 ## Stay Connected

-- For any inquiries or submissions, reach out via WhatsApp ONLY <span style="color:rgb(255, 0, 255)">0744026640</span>.
+- For any suggestions,inquiries or submissions, reach out via WhatsApp ONLY,link on footer.
 - Your <span style="color:rgb(0, 176, 80)">efforts</span> will always be <span style="color:rgb(255, 255, 0)">recognized</span> and appreciated.